onaret/G2G-Simulator/README.md

 # Simulate GWAS Case-Control Study

 #### Define population
-Here we want two subpopulations P1 and P2.
+Here we want two sub-populations P1 and P2.
 * From P1, 200 individuals are in case group and 400 in control group.
 * From P2, 400 individuals are in case group and 200 in control group.